 - Vegan French Dip Sandwiches

-If you give this recipe a try for St Patrick’s Day or anytime, we would LOVE to know how it went and see your beautiful creations!
-Tag us in your drool-worthy photos on Instagram (we’re @theplantpowercouple, with the ‘the’) or Facebook (just Plant Power Couple there).
-We hope you enjoy this vegan corned beef recipe as much as we enjoyed creating it.
-Happy St Patrick’s Day!
+If you try this recipe for St Patrick’s Day or anytime, we would LOVE to know how it went and see your beautiful creations!

 1 hr, 30 Prep Time: